-I have a lovely stainless steel, 4 slice, toaster, with crumb tray.
-I clean out the crumb tray, wipe everything down, and shake it like a martini over the trash can, but when I set it back down, its still got crumbs falling out.
+I have a lovely stainless steel, 4 slice toaster, with crumb tray.
+I clean out the crumb tray, wipe everything down, and shake it like a martini over the trash can, but when I set it back down, it still has crumbs falling out.
 Repeat process many times, plus when I look down in the toaster it looks like a pepper shaker exploded on the inside.
 Now I am guessing I am not supposed to scrub it in the sink, but how do I clean the inside of the toaster?

 Toasted in Tottingham

 Good call on not dunking the toaster in the sink.
 This is another one of those chores whose frequency really depends on how much toast and what kind of toast your prepare.
 Those of us who dig everything bagels are just begging to clean out our toasters after every use.
 I figure it’s a worthwhile tradeoff.

 Before we even talk about cleaning the toaster, go ahead, reach over and unplug that bad boy.
 Got it?
 Ok.
 And if you just finished making a huge batch of toast, you probably want to wait a few minutes before getting started.

 Pop the bottom tray off – over the sink, unless you really enjoy sweeping.
 Set the toaster aside and shake the tray over the sink to remove as much loose crumb debris as you can.
 Then use a little dish soap and your green scrubby remove the remaining nastiness.
 Rinse well and set aside to dry.
 Now take your dry toothbrush and gently sweep out any crumbs clinging to the inside of the toaster.
 Now, don’t get carried away, you’re not following your dentist’s orders to brush in circles.
 Gently flick crumbs away in the same direction as the wires run.

 Be careful, if you break a wire, there’s a good chance you’re going to have to one-sided toast.